 Last Updated on

 When we think about customer loyalty programmes, our minds automatically point to, well, points.
 Points based programmes are really where it all started but, they have received their fair share of negative publicity recently in some consumer groups.
 The reason for this is, to be honest, more about how the programme is created and managed rather than the actual mechanic.
 Much more importantly is the way that brands turn points into prizes – or rewards.
+In this article, get to know how brands can allow rewarding customer loyalty programs in their strategy.

 Pointing loyalty in the right direction